Delaware requires the customer/importer to obtain a permit for red, white, and pink currants. It prohibits Ribes aurium (golden currant).

 North Carolina prohibits all ribes (currants/gooseberries).

-Ohio prohibits al Ribes nigrum L. except "Recognized varieties, e.g., "Consort" produced by the hybridization of Ribes nigrum L. or a variety thereof with a resistant or immune species, known to be immune or highly resistant to the White Pine Blister Rust fungus, (Cronartium ribicola, Fischer) are exempt from the restrictions imposed by paragraph (A) above." (contains pics and description of WPBR)
+Ohio prohibits al Ribes nigrum L. except "Recognized varieties, produced by the hybridization of Ribes nigrum L. or a variety thereof with a resistant or immune species, known to be immune or highly resistant to the White Pine Blister Rust fungus, (Cronartium ribicola, Fischer) are exempt from the restrictions..." (contains pics and description of WPBR) Resistant varieties of Black currant include Consort, Crusader, Coronet, Lowes Auslese, Polar, Titania, and Willoughby.
+Red currants and gooseberries are not affected by Ohio law and are legal to plant.

 West Virginia regulates all ribes in certain counties.